 For those of you who will be doing this renovation on a Toyota Dolphin we found a thin layer of foam under the carpet, and then a layer of plywood under that.
 Some of the plywood under the carpeting had wallpaper on it!
 So I’m guessing they use the extra wall pieces for the floor base on these.
 We removed the foam layer as well as the carpeting, so the Allure flooring was installed directly on the plywood floor base.

-Next, we measured and cut the Allure floor boards and began installing them.
+Next, we measured and cut the Allure vinyl flooring and began installing it.
 We found that it was easiest to measure, cut, and install one board at a time.
 Motorhome floors are very small, and the floor was not a perfect rectangle, so this allowed us to make tiny adjustments as we went.
 The Allure flooring boards interlock and are very easy to install!

 We used liquid nails to attach the floor edging pieces, which worked well because we did a very thorough job of cutting the carpet all the way back.
 We used a hammer to tap these pieces in snug.
 Real nails could also be used for this, and actually may have been easier than the liquid nails.

-Finally, there were two areas in the motorhome where we needed threshold pieces that would allow a transition from the wood to carpeting since we left the carpeting in the cab and the bathroom (we plan on replacing the bathroom carpeting with Allure tile flooring in the future).
-We cut the threshold pieces to size, and used wood screws to attach the securely to floor.
+Finally, there were two areas on the motorhome floor where we needed threshold pieces that would allow a transition from the wood to carpeting since we left the carpeting in the cab and the bathroom (we plan on replacing the bathroom carpeting with Allure tile flooring in the future).
+We cut the threshold pieces to size, and used wood screws to attach them securely to the camper floor.

-The whole project could be completed in one long day, though we divided it up into two short days of work.
-We now have a modern, easy-to-clean, comfortable floor in our Toyota Dolphin!
+Replacing RV flooring is a project that could be completed in one long day, though we divided it up into two short days of work.
+We now have a modern, easy-to-clean, comfortable floor in our Toyota Dolphin motorhome!